apache/hadoop/hadoop-hdfs-project/hadoop-hdfs/src/site/markdown/HdfsSnapshots.md

 The HDFS snapshot feature introduces a new reserved path name used to interact with snapshots: `.snapshot`.
-When upgrading from an older version of HDFS, existing paths named `.snapshot` need to first be renamed or deleted to avoid conflicting with the reserved path.
+When upgrading from an older version of HDFS which does not support snapshots, existing paths named `.snapshot` need to first be renamed or deleted to avoid conflicting with the reserved path.
 See the upgrade section in
 [the HDFS user guide](HdfsUserGuide.html#Upgrade_and_Rollback)